MBB232/openshot-qt/doc/preferences.rst

 --------
 .. image:: images/preferences-7-keyboard.png

-This is where hotkeys can be seen and re-assigned, as described under :ref:`keyboard_shortcut_ref`
+This is where hotkeys can be seen and re-assigned, as described under :ref:`keyboard_shortcut_ref` test :ref:`quick_tutorial_ref